www.BananaWind.us

 Although trailerable, I didn't travel with the Banana Republican because it was a little too much work launching and retrieving it for a short-term cruise, especially when I was cruising alone.
 Instead, I dock the boat at my home marina and use it to sail my home waters.
 Most of my summer weekends between 2000 and 2010 are spent on the Banana Republican.

-When purchased Banana Wind 2 in 2010, I sold Banana Republican.
+When I purchased Banana Wind 2 in 2010, I sold Banana Republican.

 Photos